Southwestern Shepherd’s Pie

 - In a Dutch oven, cook beef and onion over medium heat until meat is no longer pink; drain.
 Add the enchilada sauce, flour, chipotle peppers, cumin and oregano; bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes.

 - Meanwhile, in a large saucepan, combine the water, milk, butter and salt; bring to a boil.
 Remove from the heat.
 Stir in potato flakes until combined.
-Add chilies and 1/2 cup cheese.
+Add chiles and 1/2 cup cheese.

-- Transfer meat mixture to two greased 11-in. x 7-in. baking dishes.
+- Transfer meat mixture to 2 greased 11x7-in. baking dishes.
 Layer with corn, mashed potato mixture and remaining cheese.
 Sprinkle with green onions.
-Cover and freeze one casserole for up to 3 months.
+Cover and freeze 1 casserole for up to 3 months.

 - Cover and bake the remaining casserole at 375° for 20 minutes.
 Uncover and bake 5-10 minutes longer or until bubbly.
 Sprinkle with paprika.

-- To use frozen casserole: Thaw in the refrigerator overnight.
+Freeze option: Thaw casserole in the refrigerator overnight.
 Remove from the refrigerator 30 minutes before baking.

 - Cover and bake at 375° for 20 minutes.
-Uncover and bake 15-20 minutes longer or until bubbly.
+Uncover and bake until bubbly, or until a thermometer inserted in center reads 165°, 15-20 minutes longer.
 Sprinkle with paprika.
-Yield: 2 casseroles (7 servings each).

 This recipe is such a winner and is now in the files as a family "fav" I use instant mashed potatoes to reduce prep time and it hasn't affected in the least the kudos received when I serve this....yummy!